 However, the only way that your content will connect enough with people to have them share it and help you reach your goals is for you to speak directly to them.
 You need to have empathy and understanding for their situation.

-The first step is to understand the demographics and psychographics of your ideal audience.
+The first step is to understand the demographics and psychographics of your target audience.

 Demographics are the quantitative traits, or things you can really dig into and measure.

 Think age, gender, location, job title, etc. For example, you might say you want your content marketing to speak to executives aged 30–45, or 20-something seekers of remote jobs just out of college.

 Psychographics are the things we can’t measure.